 In the Mood is a couples’ app recently developed by Guarana that allows users to bond with their significant other.
 In the Mood users can purchase “hearts” from the in-app store and use them to purchase unique date ideas, stickers, and other surprises for their partner.
 The store lists 1,000 hearts for $8.99, 700 hearts for $5.99, 300 hearts for $2.99, 200 hearts for $1.99, and 100 hearts for 99 cents.

 With this revenue model, app developers should ensure that the in-app purchases are creatively incorporated into the app’s overall functionality and design.
 Providing goods with clearly-defined value is also an important consideration when considering this model.

 Currently, the global market for virtual goods is valued at approximately $15 billion.
 While App Stores generally take a cut of the revenue for virtual goods, this revenue model is nonetheless a lucrative one.
 By not grossly interrupting an app user’s experience, virtual goods offer a low amount of risk.
 Furthermore, this flexible model can also be adapted to include affiliate programs and partnerships that drive additional referral revenue.

 The paid download strategy is the clearest and most obvious monetization model.
-Essentially, a user makes a payment to download an app and the app owner receives direct income from the number of app downloads.
+Essentially, a user makes a payment to download an app and the app owner receives direct income from the amount of app downloads.
 A benefit to paid apps is that users tend to be more loyal, given that they have made a small investment in their digital product.

 Most likely due to the surfacing of new and alternative modernization options over the years, the paid app model has become a rather unpopular monetization strategy.
 While 75.9% of app revenues were generated through paid downloads in 2013, this figure decreased to a mere 37.8% in 2017.